Tommylee Lewis: Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

-After not being selected in the 2016 NFL Draft, the New Orleans Saints signed Lewis on May 2, 2016, on a recommendation from Pro Football Hall of Fame coach Bill Parcells, who was a friend of Lewis' high school coach.
+After not being selected in the 2016 NFL draft, the New Orleans Saints signed Lewis on May 2, 2016, on a recommendation from Pro Football Hall of Fame coach Bill Parcells, who was a friend of Lewis' high school coach.
 After impressing during training camp and the preseason as both a receiver and returner, Lewis made the Saints 53-man roster.
 He played in 12 games with one start, recording seven catches for 76 yards along with 312 total return yards.
 He recorded his first touchdown on December 7, 2017, against the Atlanta Falcons.
 In the 2017 season, he had 10 receptions for 116 yards and one receiving touchdown.

 On September 19, 2018, Lewis was placed on injured reserve after suffering a knee injury on a punt return in Week 2 against the Cleveland Browns.
-He was activated off injured reserve on November 21, 2018, and scored his second career touchdown, also against the Atlanta Falcons.
+He was activated off injured reserve on November 21, 2018, and scored his second career touchdown, also against the Falcons.

 On January 20, 2019, in the final minutes of the NFC Championship game against the Los Angeles Rams, Lewis was involved in a controversial moment with Rams cornerback Nickell Robey-Coleman.
 Robey-Coleman made a helmet-to-helmet hit on Lewis which would have been called for pass interference or a personal foul, but neither came about.
 It would have set the Saints up with a short field goal opportunity and a chance to run out the clock.
 However, the referees missed the call.
-The Saints would go on to lose the game in overtime, 23–26,.
+The Saints would go on to lose the game in overtime 26–23.
 Later on, the league admitted that they blew the call and Coleman confessed to committing the penalty either way.

 Detroit Lions

 On March 19, 2019, Lewis signed with the Detroit Lions.
-He was released during final roster cuts on August 30, 2019.
+He was released during final roster cuts on August 30.

-In October 2019, Lewis was selected by the Dallas Renegades in the second round of the 2020 XFL Draft.
+In October 2019, Lewis was selected by the Dallas Renegades of the XFL in the second round of the 2020 XFL draft.

 New Orleans Saints (second stint)

-On January 27, 2020, Lewis signed a reserve/future contract with the New Orleans Saints.
-He was waived on August 2, 2020.
+On January 27, 2020, Lewis signed a reserve/future contract with the Saints.
+He was waived on August 2.

 Carolina Panthers

 On August 16, 2020, Lewis signed with the Carolina Panthers.
-He was waived/injured on September 2, 2020, and subsequently reverted to the team's injured reserve list the next day.
+He was waived/injured on September 2, and subsequently reverted to the team's injured reserve list the next day.
 He was waived with an injury settlement on September 4.